-Two distinct water bearing zones were identified at the Site.
-The average depth to groundwater in the first water bearing zone is approximately 28 feet below ground surface (bgs).
-The average depth to groundwater in the second water bearing zone is approximately 50 feet bgs.
-The groundwater plume exceeding water quality objectives is less than 250 feet long.
+The average depth to groundwater at the Site is 11 feet below ground surface.
+The groundwater plume exceeding water quality objectives is less than 250 feet long and has been stable or decreasing since 2010.
 The nearest public supply well and surface water body are greater than 1,000 feet from the Site.
 Additional corrective action will not likely change the conceptual site model.
 Residual petroleum constituents pose a low risk to human health, safety, and the environment.